How to Make a Collage of Shapes

 Note that the heart shape is currently available in the Mac app only.Tweet This Shape Collage Making Method

-Make a Photo Collage with All Pictures Using Same Shape
+Make a Photo Collage with All Pictures Using the Same Shape

 Steps to build a collage using a single shape: